Nicosia Cathedral

 Nicosia Cathedral (Cattedrale di San Nicolò; Cattedrale or Duomo di Nicosia) is the cathedral of the Roman Catholic Diocese of Nicosia, Sicily, and is located in Nicosia, Sicily, Italy.
 It is dedicated to Saint Nicholas of Bari.
 The Cathedral preserves a precious and unique wooden roof of 1300.

 The church was built in the early 1300s, under the reign of Frederick II of Aragon, and became functional, even if not completed, in 1340.

 History

 A church at the site, called San Nicolò il Piccolo, is recalled to have been present during the Byzantine and Saracen occupations of Sicily.
-A larger church, dedicated also to Saint Nicola di Bari, was begun by 1302 during the rule of Federico II d'Aragona.
+A larger church, dedicated also to Saint Nicholas of Bari, was begun by 1302 during the rule of Federico II d'Aragona.
 It was not completed until 1340. according to an epigraph on the architrave of the Porta del Monte, at the left of the main portal.
 In 1521, the church was elevated to a collegiate church by Pope Leo X. During the 17th and 18th centuries, it competed with the local church of Santa Maria Maggiore for primacy.
 In 1817, this church was made cathedral of the town with its own bishop.
 In 1940, the Cathedral was named a national monument.
 It was made a minor basilica in 1967.